FerriteGiant/personal-site/content/projects/dive-comp-teardown.md

 <img src="/projects/dive-comp-teardown/battery-compartment.jpg" alt=""  style="width:400px" class="img-responsive"/>
 <br />

 This was the hard part.
 The clear shell has internal threads that a ring which fits over the sandwich of the screen, circuitboard and back section screws into.
-I had to pry the edge up all the way around to break the glue, and then I managed to stab a flathead screwdriver rather deeply into my finger which trying to exert enough torque to unscrew things.
+I had to pry the edge up all the way around to break the glue, and then I managed to stab a flathead screwdriver rather deeply into my finger while trying to exert enough torque to unscrew things.
 What ended up working was banging on the back of the screwdriver with a hammer as I held it angled down into one of the 4 small indents and at a tangent to the circle of rotation.

 <br />
 <img src="/projects/dive-comp-teardown/outer-shell-a.jpg" alt=""  style="width:400px" class="img-responsive"/>